scipp/sciline/README.md

 ## About

-Build scientific pipelines for your data
+Build scientific pipelines for your data.
+See the [documentation](https://scipp.github.io/sciline/) for details.

 ## Installation